The Fugitive (1993 film): Filming

 Filming began in February 1993 and wrapped in mid-May.
 Filming locations included Bryson City and Dillsboro, North Carolina; Blount County, Tennessee; and Chicago.
-Although almost half of the film is set in rural Illinois, a large portion of the principal filming was actually shot in Jackson County, North Carolina, in the Great Smoky Mountains.
+Although almost a third of the film is set in rural Illinois, a large portion of the principal filming was actually shot in Jackson County, North Carolina, in the Great Smoky Mountains.

 The prison transport bus and freight train wreck scenes were filmed along the Great Smoky Mountains Railroad just outside their depot in Dillsboro; the wreckage can still be seen from the railroad's excursion trains.
 The train crash, which cost $1 million to film, was shot in a single take using a real train with a locomotive whose engine had been removed.
 The wreck took several weeks to plan, and was preceded by several test runs with a boxcar and a log car.

 Scenes in the hospital after Richard Kimble initially escapes were filmed at Harris Regional Hospital in Sylva, North Carolina.
 Cheoah Dam in Deals Gap was the location of the scene in which Kimble jumps from the dam.

 The rest of the film was shot in Chicago, including some of the dam scenes, which were filmed in the remains of the Chicago freight tunnels.
 The city hall stair chase (where Kimble narrowly escapes being apprehended by Gerard) was filmed in the corridors and lobby of Chicago City Hall.
 The character Sykes lives in the historic Pullman neighborhood of Chicago.
 Harrison Ford uses the pay phone in the Pullman Pub, and then climbs a ladder and runs down the roofline of the historic rowhouses.
 According to Andrew Davis, filming in Chicago was Ford's idea.
 "Originally, I wasn't even going to try to come to Chicago.
 I thought that the weather would be too cold and difficult for shooting.
 But Harrison, having seen several of my prior films shot in Chicago, suggested doing it here."
 Ford would later explain, "I grew up in Chicago, went to college in Wisconsin, and came back to take summer jobs for three years.
 I felt this was the best possible option as a location...We could get the grittiness, we could get the flash of architecture, the charm of the lake.
 It has it all."